cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 A detailed security analysis of SLH-DSA is beyond the scope of this specification; see {{FIPS-205}} for additional details.

 The following considerations apply to all parameter sets described in this specification.

+## Pre-Hash and Hashing Considerations

+SLH-DSA, as specified in {{FIPS-205}}, supports both pure and pre-hash modes.
+This document specifies only the pure mode of SLH-DSA for use with JOSE and COSE.

+This document does not define or register separate `HashSLH-DSA` algorithm identifiers for JOSE or COSE.
+Doing so would require distinct algorithm registrations and would introduce additional implementation and interoperability complexity.
+The algorithm identifiers defined in this document therefore refer only to the pure SLH-DSA variants.

+For many COSE use cases, this restriction is acceptable because the application can already structure the signed content in a way that limits the amount of data processed directly by the signature algorithm.
+In particular, applications that need to sign large payloads, detached content, or remotely held content may use the COSE Hash Envelope mechanism
+{{I-D.ietf-cose-hash-envelope}}.

+Hash Envelope can provide operational properties similar to those sought from a pre-hash signature mode, such as reduced data transfer to a signer, reduced buffering requirements, and simplified remote-signing workflows.
+However, Hash Envelope is not cryptographically identical to a standardized pre-hash variant of SLH-DSA.
+In Hash Envelope, a digest is carried and signed at the COSE layer, whereas in a pre-hash signature algorithm the hashing step is part of the algorithm definition itself.

+Applications that use Hash Envelope together with SLH-DSA need to ensure that the digest is recomputed over the original content and compared with the signed digest before treating the signature as valid for that content.
+Profiles that rely on this construction SHOULD specify the permitted hash algorithms and the verification procedure explicitly.

+If future deployment experience shows clear demand for algorithm-level pre-hash semantics in JOSE or COSE, separate registrations for HashSLH-DSA could be defined in a future specification.

 ## Validating Public Keys